sv-tools/block-merge-conflicts/README.md

 Check the changed files and block a Pull Request if the merge conflict markers are found.

-The action uses GitHub API to get the list of changed files
+The action uses GitHub API to get the list of changed files.

 ## Inputs